If you suspect your computer may be sending automated queries for any reason, this article will help you eliminate the most probable causes.

 - Anything to do with your antivirus software.

-Other recognizable entries like Adobe or XBox gaming is entirely up to you if you don’t want them to run on startup.
+Other recognizable entries like Adobe or Xbox gaming are entirely up to you if you don’t want them to run on startup.

-If you use something very often that has an entry related to it, there won’t be much point to remove it.
+If you often use something with an entry related to it, there won’t be much point to remove it.

 Repeat the process for these Registry folders:

 This step, by its very nature, is not black and white.
 It’s not easy to spot untrustworthy processes at a glance, so it’s up to your best judgment or discretion to decide whether a process must be investigated or stopped.